Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Results and discussions

-Figures~\ref{fig2}(a-b, e-f) show $\Delta_\alpha(i=1,\,F_n)$ as a function of the quantum number $\alpha$ for the approximant $S_{n=12}$ with $t_A=0.8$ at $T=0.223$ and $0.245$, respectively.
-For comparison, the bulk single-quasiparticle contribution to the pair potential $\Delta_\alpha({\rm bulk})$ is given in Fig.~\ref{fig2}(c, g) for the same temperatures. $\Delta_\alpha({\rm bulk})$ is defined as the average of $\Delta_\alpha(i)$ over the range $0.4F_n \le i \le 0.6F_n$.
-The corresponding quasiparticle energy spectrum, $\varepsilon_\alpha$, is shown for the two temperatures mentioned above in Fig.~\ref{fig2}(d, h), where the insets represent zoom-ins near zero energy.
+Figures~\ref{fig2}(a-b, e-f) show $\Delta_\alpha(i=1,\,N)$ as functions of the quantum number $\alpha$ at {$T=0.258$ and $0.274$}, respectively. {The calculations are again performed for $S_{n=13}$ with $t_A=0.8$.} For comparison, the single-quasiparticle contribution to the bulk pair potential $\Delta_\alpha({\rm bulk})$ is given versus $\alpha$ in Figs.~\ref{fig2}(c, g) for the same temperatures.
+The corresponding values of $\Delta(i,\,N)$ and $\Delta({\rm bulk})$ are displayed for the readers' convenience.
+Notice that $\Delta_\alpha({\rm bulk})$ and $\Delta({\rm bulk})$ are defined as the averages of $\Delta_\alpha(i)$ and $\Delta(i)$ over the range $0.4N \le i \le 0.6N$.
+The corresponding quasiparticle energies are shown versus $\alpha$ in Fig.~\ref{fig2}(d, h), where the insets represent zoom-ins near zero energy.
 Only physical quasiparticles (i.e., $\varepsilon_\alpha \geq0$) are considered according to Eq.~({\ref{Delta}}).
-One can find that there are no zero-energy quasiparticles, which means that the Fibonacci chain with the $s$-wave pair correlations does not exhibit topological superconductivity.
+One can immediately see that there are no zero-energy quasiparticles, which means that the Fibonacci chain with the $s$-wave pairing correlations does not exhibit topological superconductivity.

-From Figs.~\ref{fig2}(a, b, e, f), we find that quasiparticles with odd (even) $\alpha$ give positive (negative) contributions to $\Delta(i=1, F_n)$ at $T=0.223$ and $0.245$.
-With increasing $\alpha$, pronounced oscillations of $\Delta_\alpha(i=1,\,F_n)$ around zero for both temperatures are due to rapid sign variations of $u_\alpha(i)$ and $v_\alpha(i)$ at the chain ends, which is similar to the results of the one-dimensional attractive Hubbard model with the uniform hopping amplitude~\cite{yin2023}.
-Higher-energy quasiparticles with $\varepsilon_\alpha > 1.71$ produce almost negligible contributions to the superconducting condensate at the chain ends.
-This is not the case for the bulk pair potential: one can see the spatial profiles of $\Delta_{\alpha}({\rm bulk})$ at $T=0.233$ and $0.245$ in Figs.~\ref{fig2}(c, g).
-Here the contributions of higher-energy quasiparticles with $\varepsilon_\alpha > 1.71$ are more significant as compared to the chain ends.